Dmgvol/UE_Modding/TheBasics/UModelAnimations.md

 UModel is great at finding all associated animations of a skeleton mesh and playing them.

 Once you load your Skeletal Mesh(SK), SkeletalMesh->FindAnimations.

 ![](/Media/umodel_anim1.png)

-After a short search, it will print the number of found animations for this SK.<br>
+After a short search, it will print the number of found animations for this SK.

 ![](/Media/umodel_anim2.png)